-We’re planning to start reading this book on Sept 23rd, 2023.
-We don’t have a fixed schedule, so please feel free to join at any time and read at your own speed!
+We’re planning to start reading this book on Nov 1st, 2023.
+We don’t have a fixed schedule, so please feel free to join at any time and read at your own pace!
 It doesn’t matter when you start reading, even if it is much later than the “official” start.
 People will still watch this thread and discuss with you later on.

 - Please mention which chapter your comment is meant for.

 - Please use spoiler tags for any kind of spoiler-y events.